Reporter

 The abilities scores range from 1 to 5, with 5 being stronger.

-In addition, broadcast media reporters require:
+In addition, broadcast reporters require:

 Post-secondary schools throughout Alberta offer 3- and 4-year bachelor of arts (BA) degree programs in communications, Canadian studies, economics, political science, and history.